Aetherus/phantom/README.md

 end

-phantom.pid     #=> PID or nil if fork fails phantom.status  #=> 'Alive' | 'Dead' | 'Paused'
-phantom.dead?   #=> true if the sub process is dead (i.e. either ended normally or killed) phantom.alive?  #=> true if not dead.
+phantom.pid     #=> PID or nil if fork fails phantom.name    #=> name of the subprocess.
+The name equals to the name displayed by linux command `ps`. phantom.status  #=> 'Alive' | 'Dead' | 'Paused' phantom.dead?   #=> true if the sub process is dead (i.e. either ended normally or killed) phantom.alive?  #=> true if not dead.